JuliBoii/CPP23/Module_3_Simple_Program/README.md

     - Meaning that it failed because of the compiler, not my code
 - IDK what to do, but for a heads up, I will be using LLVM for my system
     - _My system being a 2017 MacBook Pro_
+    - _**Another Side Note:_ I am using clang that I downloaded through Homebrew
+        - Just a reminder in case someone does not read my other notes

+- I also for got to mention this in my example folder, but I added the `CMAKE_OSX_SYSROOT` option to my `CMakePresets.json` file
+    - Because I am using `LLVM` that was installed by Homebrew
+        - I need to provide the location of my Systems SDK headers.
+        - Otherwise, my projects will not build